How to Invest in Foreign Real Estate With International REITs

 Diversify Your Portfolio With Exposure to Global Real Estate

 Real estate investment trusts (REITs) are a great way for investors to diversify their investment portfolios.
-While REITs originated in the U.S. and Australia, international REITs have sprung up around the world, offering investors access to new and exciting markets.
+While REITs originated in the U.S., international REITs have sprung up around the world, offering investors access to new and exciting markets.
 International investors looking to diversify their stock portfolios may, therefore, want to take a look at these securities.

 In this article, we will take a look at international REITs and why investors may want to consider them for their portfolios to diversify risk and potentially enhance returns.